DominicMachado/DominicMachado.github.io/docs/clas-141-f20/assessment-clas141-f20.md

 ## Commonplace Book
 &nbsp;
-Throughout the entirety of the course, you will keep a type of journal, known as a commonplace book.
+Throughout the course, you will keep a type of journal, known as a commonplace book, in which you will record and reflect on passages in your readings that stand out to you.
+The hope is that keeping a commonplace will make you a more attentive reader, more reflective thinker, and more active class participant.

-[Commonplace books](https://en.wikipedia.org/wiki/Commonplace_book) were very popular in the 17th and 18th century and offered individuals of that time period a place to make note of passages that they found interesting and reflect on their larger meaning.

-Keeping a commonplace book will help you to develop a number of skills that you will need in the course.
-Most importantly, it will help you to become a better close reader.
-It will also help you make connections between different readings

-- You will select a short sentence/passage (max.
-3 sentences) related to the homework prompt and type (**do not copy**) it into your commonplace book.
-- You will write one short paragraph (4 to 6 sentences) explaining why the passage stood out to you.
-- You will write another short paragraph (4 to 6 sentences) connecting the passage to a different text that we met in an earlier class/reading.

-The commonplace book will serve three functions over the course of the semester.
-First, it will give you practice thinking carefully
+Your grade on the commonplace book will be determined by the percentage of satisfactory entries that complete.
+Further details on the commonplace book assignment can be found [here](https://dominicmachado.github.io/commonplace-book-clas141-f20).

 ***

 ## Greek Misconceptions Assignment
 &nbsp;
-One of the goals of this course
+The Greek Misconceptions Assignment

 ***

 ## Ancient Source Analysis
 &nbsp;
-One of the key skills that I would like you to develop over the course of the semester is the ability read and analyze ancient sources closely.
-These skills will not only serve you as students of ancient history, but also as readers and consumers of texts more generally.
-This first project seeks to take you through this process in a detailed and rigorous manner.

-The Ancient Source Analysis is designed to give you practice doing just that.
-You will read a series of sources about an ancient event and analyze the historicity of these sources, based on a series of criteria.
-For further specifics, go to the Ancient Source Analysis [page](https://dominicmachado.github.io/ancient-source-analysis-clas141-f20) on the site.
+In the Ancient Source Analysis (1000 - 1500 words), you will read a series of sources about an ancient event and assess the historicity of these sources, based on a series of specific criteria.
+The project is designed to give you practice reading ancient sources closely and evaluating their value as historical evidence in a detailed and rigorous manner.

-This project will be grading on a satisfactory/unsatisfactory basis, according to the rubric outlined on the site.
-In order to pass this class, you will need to earn a satisfactory grade on this assignment.
-As such you will be allowed to revise this project until you earn a satisfactory grade.
+This project will be grading on a satisfactory/unsatisfactory basis.
+Passing the ancient source analysis is a prerequisite for passing this class.
+As such, you will be allowed to revise this project as many times as you want to earn satisfactory grade.
+Further details can be found on the Ancient Source Analysis [page](https://dominicmachado.github.io/ancient-source-analysis-clas141-f20).

 ***